mstfakks/react-native/ChatApplication/README.md

 ### Chat Application Information

-Socket.io, express, mobx, formik and yup technologies were preferred in this application.
+Socket.io, express, mobx, formik, yup and firebase realtime database and cloud messaging technologies were preferred in this application.

 ### Login Page